masataka123/tangent_anticanonical/README.md

 It takes 5 minites on foot from Sugimoto-cho Station to the conference room.
 The map of Faculty of Science is [here](https://masataka123.github.io/tangent_anticanonical/material/sugimoto.png) In this map, "12E" denotes Faculty of Science, Bldg.
+E.
-E Room E408 is located near the elevator on the 4th floor of Faculty of Science, Bldg.
+Room E408 is located near the elevator on the 4th floor of Faculty of Science, Bldg.
 E

  If you need further assistance (for example, how to get to Sugimotocho Station from Kansai International Airport), please refer to [this link](https://www.omu.ac.jp/orp/ocami-en/about/directions/).